 You can request a Higher-Level Review of an initial claim.
 This option isn’t available after a Higher-Level Review or Board Appeal.

 Appeal to a Veterans Law Judge by requesting a Board Appeal

 Can I request a Board Appeal?

-After a Board Decision
+After a Board decision

 What happens next?